Portrait Photography Tips

 2. Uncluttered backgrounds are best…When doing formal or family photos try to find a neutral background that is not distracting or cluttered.
 When taking portraits indoors without a backdrop look for a plain wall without pictures.
 Also watch the subject’s relationship to windows and mirrors that might reflect the flash or image of the photographer.
 A uniform backdrop such as a brick wall, some plants or other types of non-distracting backgrounds work best when shooting portraits outside.

-3. Use good composition…that includes the basic rules such as the rule of thirds, leading lines, etc. Be sure your photo is composed well so the subjects face is the center of attention.
-One way of doing this is to frame the subject in a doorway, or some other object that can help create the mood that best fits your subject.
-However, following the basic rules of composition should not stop you from being creative so don’t be afraid to break some composition rules when doing so makes a more powerful image.
+3. Use good composition…that includes the basic rules such as the rule of thirds, leading lines, etc. Be sure your photo is composed well so the subjects face is the center of other object that can help create the mood that best fits your subject.
+However, following the basic rules of portrait-tips-4composition should not stop you from being creative so don’t be afraid to break some composition rules when doing so makes a more powerful image.attention.
+One way of doing this is to frame the subject in a doorway, or some some other object that can help create the mood that best fits your subject.
+However, following the basic rules of portrait-tips-4composition should not stop you from being creative so don’t be afraid to break some composition rules when doing so makes a more powerful image.

 4. Experiment with different angles….this portrait photography tip is closely related to the first three in that changing your angle or perspective can sometimes help to avoid background clutter or distractions as well as improve your composition.
 Don’t be afraid of experimenting with different angles not only in how the subject stands but also as to if you are shooting up at the subject or down on them.
 Changing the angle can really change the mood of the portrait so experiment with different angles or views.
 Not only can the photographer change shooting angles but also experiment with the direction and way the subject is looking.
 Not all portraits need to be taken with the subject looking directly into the camera.
 Changing where they are looking at and their angle to the camera can really alter the mood of the portrait.